Richard Ernest Wycherley

-Richard Ernest Wycherley (18 February 1909 – 26 April 1986), was a classical archaeologist, specialising in ancient Greece.
-He attended Queens' College at the University of Cambridge and was Emeritus Professor of Greek at the University of Wales.
+Richard Ernest Wycherley (18 February 1909 – 26 April 1986), was a British classical archaeologist, specialising in ancient Greece.
+He attended Queens' College at the University of Cambridge, attaining a bachelor's degree in 1930 and a diploma in classical archaeology in 1931.
+He was Assistant Lecturer for Classics at the University of Manchester from 1932 to 1937 and later Lecturer until 1945.
+He was Emeritus Professor of Greek at the University of Wales.

 He was the author of the Companion Volume to the Loeb Edition of Pausanias, Description of Greece; How the Greeks Built Cities; The Athenian Agora III, Literary and Epigraphical Testimonia and The Stones of Athens.
 He was also co-author with Homer Thompson of The Athenian Agora XIV, The History, Shape and Uses of an Ancient City Center.